 SURVIVAL AND RECOVERY FROM HEPATIC LIPIDOSIS APPROACHES 90% WITH NUTRITIONAL SUPPORT.

 Many people are reluctant to place or work with feeding tubes and want to try feeding the cat at home.
 There is no room for tentative treatment when it comes to this disease.
 Force-feeding at home can work but one must have a specific amount of food to feed and that amount must be successfully fed if the patient is to recover.
+Further, food aversion as described above is a real phenomenon which makes any sort of force-feeding the last choice in support.
+Feeding tubes are non-stressful, temporary, and highly recommended for treatment of this condition.

 Cats that show a 50% drop in total bilirubin level within 7-10 days are statistically likely to survive.